 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.

 Many other types of drugs can be used to treat multiple myeloma or its symptoms.
 These drugs work differently from chemo.
 Some of them target parts of myeloma cells that make them different from normal cells.
 Others help your immune system attack the myeloma cells.
-Still others can help strengthen your bones and lower your risk of fractures.
+Still others can help strengthen your bones and lower your risk of fractures (broken bones).
 Often, different types of drugs are combined (sometimes along with chemo).

 Some of these drugs are taken as pills, while others are injected into a vein.
 Each of these drugs can have its own side effects, so ask your doctor about which drugs you will get and what to expect.